Theranos and other biggest startup frauds of the 21st century that shocked the world

 They expected to rub shoulders with top honchos and leading banks, meet potential customers and raise investor money.
 The event was supposed to be graced by Union Transport Minister Nitin Gadkari, Health Minister Mansukh Mandaviya and state chief ministers.
 The event was well-promoted by prominent influencers such as Ankur Warikoo, Prafull Billore, Raj Shamani and Chetan Bhagat.
 In fact, the likes of Sundar Pichai, Elon Musk, Gautam Adani and the Crown Prince of Dubai, Sheikh Hamdan, were also named “noted invitees” of the event.

 However, headwinds started pouring in right from the first day.
-Participating startups spent between INR 6,990 (nearly USD 85) to INR 25,000 (over USD 302) for admission passes and some, like Bambrew and Builder.ai, shelled out nearly USD 45,000 to sponsor the event.
+Participating startups spent between nearly USD 85 to over USD 302 for admission passes and some, like Bambrew and Builder.ai, shelled out nearly USD 45,000 to sponsor the event.
 They alleged there were hardly any investors and VCs.
 Within hours, the World Startup Convention descended into chaos as founders claimed to be cheated.

 Reportedly, 2,000 startups were scammed of hundreds of crores.
 Participants lodged a police complaint for breach of trust and false promises.
 They took over the event stage, as they called themselves the victims of India’s biggest startup scam.